Mission & Vision

 Homework can be an integral part of a grades curriculum at Syringa Mountain School.
 It is framed by the philosophical ideal that we wish our children to be excited about learning and confident in their abilities as students.
 Our curriculum teaches to the head, heart, and hand of the child and homework should be balanced in the same way.
 Finally, rhythm between activity and quiet, in-breath and out-breath, is important in all that we do at school.
 It is our intent that homework will fit into a similar rhythm at home.

 In order to continually monitor student progress, Syringa Mountain School holds parent/teacher conferences at the end of October and at the beginning of March.
-Student reports are mailed or emailed home in the end of January, and at the end of the school year for grades 1-6.
-Student reports contain attendance records (grades 1-5), a rubric of specific standards and narrative evaluations.
-As our students move in to the middle school, letter grades will also be given.
+Student reports are mailed or emailed home in the end of January, and at the end of the school year for grades 1-8.
+Student reports contain attendance records, a rubric of specific standards and narrative evaluations.

 Please contact your child’s teacher with concerns or questions regarding your child’s academic status.
 If you feel that your child is not succeeding to standard or the academic reporting shows concern, it is best to meet with the teacher to discuss and determine an academic plan together.